Homepage

 Cuban tanker Eugenia Gas receives authorization to load liquefied gas in Venezuela after months of failed attempts

-"Secretary Rubio is in talks with the regime at the highest level," Trump claims
+"Secretary Rubio is in high-level talks with the regime," Trump asserts

-The Cuban dictatorship launches a law to seize foreign currency from electronic commerce
+The Cuban dictatorship introduces a law to seize the foreign currency from e-commerce

 Marco Rubio's team meets with "El Cangrejo" in Saint Kitts